Regé-Jean Page Addresses Rumors He Could Be The Next James Bond

 Actor Regé-Jean Page made an appearance on The Tonight Show Starring Jimmy Fallon on Friday and among the topics discussed was a growing hope among some that he could be next in line to play Ian Flemming's iconic superspy, James Bond.

-“I think the internet thinks a lot of things and that’s one of the more pleasant ones.
-So, I’m pleased as far as that goes.”
+"I think the internet thinks a lot of things and that's one of the more pleasant ones.
+So, I'm pleased as far as that goes," he said.

-According to the London, England native, there’s “a level of cultural translation” that should occur with regards to assuming the mantle most recently held by Daniel Craig, who will have made five appearances as Bond when No Time To Die is finally released.
+According to the London native, there's "a level of cultural translation" that should occur with regards to assuming the mantle most recently held by Daniel Craig, who will have made five appearances as Bond when No Time To Die is finally released.

 Although he refrained from adding fuel to the fire on this occasion, Page previously got fans talking on social media by invoking one of Bond's signature catchphrases in a post.
 On December 16, he tweeted a video of himself as the Duke of Hastings Simon Basset on Bridgerton with a caption that included the phrase "shaken, not stirred."